Foxandxss/angular-tips/source/_posts/2015-09-20-migrating-directives-to-angular-2.markdown

 });
 ```

-That will make our first group open at startup.
+That will make our first group to open at startup.

-The issue with this again is the syntax in that we need to decide beforehand how we want that attribute to be used so we can code it.
+The issue with this again is the syntax is that we need to decide beforehand how do we want that attribute to be used so we can code it.
 The problem is that end users could have different ideas and use it wrong.
 Not their fault tho.

 ## Opening groups dynamically in Angular 2

-In Angular 2, we don't need to ask any question.
+In Angular 2, we don't need to make any question.
 You want a `isOpen` attribute?
 Put it on the `Component`:

 ```javascript accordion.ts
 @Component({